Kotlin/dataframe/plugins/gradle/codegen/README.md

 DataFrame Gradle plugin can
 1. Generate type-safe accessors for your data for interfaces annotated with `@DataSchema` - **data schemas**
-2. Infer data schemas from your data.
+2. Infer data schemas from your CSV or JSON data.

 ## Setup
 ```